Straighten Your Beard With These Proven TipsBy: Shawn | Last Updated: March 27, 2017

 - [ How Practical ] The Mini flat iron is great for the nape section with bobs, face framing, bangs, short hair, or minimal touch-ups.
 If your boyfriend or husband has trouble with his beard getting wavy on the sides, this smart flat iron will be a great and thoughtful gift.

-- [ Worldwide Use ] Dual voltage from100V to 240V, allows you pack this iron to travel travel and on the go .
+- [ Small Portable ] Mini and lightweight, allows you to pack this iron to travel and on the go .
 Its compact size allows for easy storage in a purse or carry-on bag.
 Elegance is the only beauty that never fades in your journey.

 - [Zero Risk 100% Satisfaction Guarantee] - At AmoVee, we believe in our products.
 That's why every AmoVee product includes an 12-month, worry-free guarantee.
 If you have any problem or suggestion, please kindly contact us freely, we surely will provide friendly, easy-to-reach support for you.